Rutuj-Runwal/Antivirus_Testing_Tool/README.md

   ## Anti-virus and Browsers Conflicts:
   - Resolve issues with Google safe browsing
   - Resolve issues with Windows smartscreen in EDGE
+  - Known AV's false positives occuring due to pyinstaller modules will bw fixed from V1.6.3[COMMING SOON]!
-  - Known AV's False Positives :
+  ~~- Known AV's False Positives :
     - McAfee
     - Microsoft Defender
     - K7 Antivirus
     - Norton
-    - Sophos <br>
+    - Sophos <br>~~
 __To Use the program kindly add it to exclusion list of the above listed AV's in our system[if any].
 These false positives will be fixed in newer versions__

 # Version Log